Multidomain spectral approach with Sommerfeld condition for the Maxwell equations: Introduction

 In order to get a unique solution to the Helmholtz equation (\ref{Helmholtz}), a condition needs to be imposed at infinity.
 Sommerfeld suggested that there should be no incoming radiation at infinity, i.e., the only source of radiation should be the matter distribution.
 The Sommerfeld radiation condition \cite{SOM49} reads

 where $||\cdot||$ is the euclidean norm (in vacuum $\epsilon(\mathbf{x},\omega)=1$).
-This implies, however, that the solution is rapidly oscillating for large $||\mathbf{x}||$ which is numerically challenging.
+This implies, however, that the solution has an oscillatory singularity (proportional to $e^{i\omega||\mathbf{x}||}$) for large $||\mathbf{x}||$ which is numerically challenging.
 What makes things worse is that it is known, see \cite{ATK,WIL}, that the solution of the scalar Helmholtz equation

 where $\Delta$ is the three-dimensional Laplace operator, with a Sommerfeld condition has in spherical coordinates (see section \ref{spher}) for large $r$ the form